SebCortes/CloudPost/README.md

 ### Monitoring and Observability
-> [!NOTE]
-> This has not been implemented, this is for reference only

 Self-hosted observability stack deployed on AWS, with Grafana for visualization, Prometheus for metrics collection, and Loki for log aggregation.
 The observability stack is deployed in a private network, with access restricted to developers through a secure VPN connection.
 - A managed PostgreSQL database using Amazon RDS could be used to store the required data and AWS Secrets Manager to manage the credentials for the database.